wormhole-foundation/wormhole-docs/learn/glossary.md

 An index of commonly used technical terms.

 ## Chain ID
-The chain IDs in the Wormhole context are `u16` integers that map to chains.
-Note that these chain IDs are different from other chain IDs used for things like wallets.
+Wormhole uses a `u16` integer Chain ID to map to each specific supported chain.
+Please note that these chain IDs are unique to Wormhole and differ from those used in popular libraries like viem or Wagmi.

-Each chain ID is documented on the [Wormhole Chain IDs](#){target=\_blank} page.
+You can find each chain ID documented on the [Wormhole Chain IDs](#){target=\_blank} page.
 <!-- link to blockchain platforms page-->

 ## Consistency Level